Chromebooks vs Refurbished Windows Laptops: 2026 Buyer's Guide | Discount Computer Depot

 K-12 Education

 Chromebooks remain the default for most K-12 environments.
-Google Admin Console enables centralized policy management across thousands of devices, auto-enrollment simplifies deployment, and Chromebooks handle Google Classroom, Docs, and web-based curriculum tools without friction.
+Google Admin Console enables centralized policy management across thousands of devices, auto-enrollment simplifies deployment, and Chrome OS handles Google Classroom, Docs, and web-based curriculum tools without friction.
 Custom imaging services for schools requiring Windows environments make refurbished Windows laptops viable for computer science, design, and vocational programs.

 Chromebook-firstSMB & Professional Services